joriente/microservices/README.md

 - ✅ Database-per-service with PostgreSQL and MongoDB
 - ✅ API Gateway patterns with Yarp
 - ✅ Blazor WebAssembly frontend development
-- ✅ Observability with Seq and Aspire
+- ✅ Observability with Aspire Dashboard
 - ✅ Payment integration with Stripe
 - ✅ Email notifications with SendGrid
 - ✅ Clean Architecture and CQRS